Array

 Behind the tech-xtures

-In addition to the environmental damage, these industrial processes and the accumulation of e-waste also have social consequences as they affect the people in the neighbourhood, who are mainly low-income groups, and the habitat nearby.
+In addition to the environmental damage, these industrial processes and the accumulation of e-waste also have social consequences, as they affect the people in the neighbourhood, who are mainly low-income groups, and the habitat nearby.

-Andrea De La Peña
+Andrea De la Peña

-Andrea is a Mexican material designer and researcher.
-She graduated from the Industrial design department at Centro de Diseño, Cine y Televisión and obtained a technical degree in Graphic Design at Instituto Politécnico Nacional.
-She leads the material development project Sustrato, which explores the use of pineapple industry waste in the production of biomaterials and is one of the winners of the No Waste Challenge from What Design Can Do.
-Her work has been presented in different museums and exhibitions such as Franz Mayer Museum (2022), Dutch Design Week (2019) and Dubai Design Week (2019).
+Andrea De la Peña is a Mexican material designer and researcher.
+She completed a technical degree in graphic design at the Instituto Politécnico Nacional and then studied industrial design at the Centro de Diseño, Cine y Televisión in Mexico City.
+Andrea De la Peña leads the project "Sustrato", which explores the use of industrial waste from pineapples in the production of biomaterials and is one of the winners of the No Waste Challenge by What Design Can Do.
+Her work has been shown in various museums and exhibitions, such as the Franz Mayer Museum (2022), the Dutch Design Week (2019) and the Dubai Design Week (2019).